-They're an excellent source of protein as well as essential vitamins and Omega-3 oil.
+We also know that they're an excellent source of protein as well as essential vitamins and Omega-3 oil.

-Years ago, medical advice was that eggs - in particular yolks - were a dangerous source of cholesterol and should be avoided at all costs.
+Years ago, medical advice was that eggs, in particular yolks, were a dangerous source of cholesterol and should be avoided at all costs.

 It's a waxy deposit made in the liver and found naturally in our body cells and in some foods.

 Let's be clear about this: cholesterol is essential to a healthy body.
 We need it to create Vitamin 'D' and some essential hormones, and to help us digest fat.

 It's carried round the bloodstream in a kind of capsule called a 'lipid'.
 The liver, as well as making cholesterol, also gets rid of any excess.